Patient & Visitor Guide | Appalachian Regional Behavioral Health Hospital

 For complaints about quality of care, contact the Risk Management Department at (828) 263-1207.

-All ARHS facilities have an Ethics Committee available to give you support and guidance when you are faced with difficult decisions about medical care and treatment issues.
-These committees do not tell you what you should do, but help affected parties look together at the larger situation and consider all feasible alternatives.
-Below is a list of how to contact the Ethics Committee at your location:
+All ARHS facilities have representatives on the ARHS an Ethics Committee, which is available to give you support and guidance when you are faced with difficult decisions about medical care and treatment issues.
+The committee does not tell you what you should do, but can help affected parties look together at the larger situation and consider all feasible alternatives.
+If you would like support from the Ethics Committee, let your nurse know, or call (828) 262-4100 and ask the switchboard to page the chaplain on call at pager 1400.

 File a Formal Complaint